Bow-Tie Structures of Twitter Discursive Communities: German Covid-19 dataset

 The AfD, GOVERNMENT and MEDIA groups display informative bow-tie structures; all of them are OUT-dominant, but only AfD has a strong bow-tie.
 In the LEFT-WING community the bow-tie is uninformative, with approximately 60\% of the vertices in the OTHERS sector.
 In agreement with the results of the Italian Covid-19 dataset, the OTHERS block results significantly less numerous for the three communities with an informative bow-tie, and not for the LEFT-WING.

-Also in this dataset, the AfD, which contains right-oriented and conservatives accounts, shows a more numerous and denser SCC.
+Also in this dataset, the AfD \fab{discursive community}, which contains right-oriented and conservatives accounts, shows a more numerous and denser SCC.
 It is the only community with above 10\% of the nodes and 25\% of the links within the SCC, in which each vertex has over 20 links on average attached to it (see Fig.~\ref{conservatives_ger}).
 The accounts in the AfD discursive community are those who retweets the most urls of web-pages indicated by Newsguard as untrustworthy.
 Indeed, we found approximately 3,500 retweets of this type in AfD, about 200 in MEDIA, 20 in LEFT-WING and even none in GOVERNMENT.
 For AfD, 30\% of them originates from the SCC and ends in the OUT sector, 25\% between IN and OUT and 20\% remains in the SCC.
 Therefore, in over 50\% of the cases an user shares untrustworthy contents from the SCC.

-\subsection{French Covid-19 dataset}
+\section{French Covid-19 dataset}

-The French Covid-19 dataset consists in 3,060,197 posts published between March 23 and April 7 about the epidemic.
+The French Covid-19 dataset consists in \fab{3,052,708} posts published between March 23 and April 7 about the epidemic.
 We identified 4 different discursive communities: \begin{itemize} \item \textbf{RIGHT-WING}: it collects conservatives and right-oriented accounts from French parties like ``Rassemblement National", ``Les Républicains" and ``Les Identitaires"; \item\textbf{LEFT-WING}: in this community there are the politicians and the supporters of center-left French parties like ``La France Insoumise" or the socialists party (``Parti Socialiste"); \item\textbf{GOVERNMENT}: it collects accounts of institutions and ministries like the official account of the French government or that of ``Ministère des solidarités et de la santé" (Ministry of Solidarity and Health).
-It also contains politicians from the party ``La République En Marche", whose leader is president Macron; \item\textbf{MEDIA}: this is the usual community containing official accounts of various media and journalists. \end{itemize} As for the others Covid-19 dataset, the MEDIA group results the most numerous one, with approximately 60\% of the nodes of the network (Fig.~\ref{discursive_fr}).
+It also contains politicians from the party ``La République En Marche", whose leader is president Macron; \item\textbf{MEDIA}: this is the usual community containing official accounts of various media and journalists. \end{itemize}

+As for the other Covid-19 datasets, the MEDIA community results the most numerous one, with approximately 60\% of the nodes of the network (Fig.~\ref{discursive_fr}). \fab{Tab.~\ref{tab:dim_covid_fr} shows the communities' dimensions.}